Clifford-Yen/HerculesDoc/source/rst/output/mesh.rst

 mesh_coordinates.X
 ------------------
 Hercules writes the coordinates of each node in the subdomain sequentially.
-The first three numbers are the x, y, and z coordinates of the first node of the first element.
-The next three numbers are the x, y, and z coordinates of the second node of the first element, and so on.
-Hercules uses 8-node hexahedral elements, and the coordinates of the nodes are written in double precision.
+The first four numbers are the global element ID, the x, y, and z coordinates of the first node of the first element.
+The next four numbers are the global element ID, the x, y, and z coordinates of the second node of the first element, and so on.
+Hercules uses 8-node hexahedral elements.
+The global element ID is written in 64-bit integer, and the coordinates of the nodes are written in double precision.

 To read the file ``mesh_coordinates.X`` (``mesh_coordinates.0``, for example), you can use the following Python code: